 Cimarron (1931) Director: Wesley Ruggles

-Named after Edna Ferber’s 1930 popular novel of the same name, Cimarron is the oscar-winning film that was RKO studio’s most expensive film to date.
-(You can also read my reflections on Edna Ferber’s Pulitzer Prize winning novel, So Big here).
+Based on Edna Ferber’s 1930 popular novel of the same name, Cimarron is the Best Picture Oscar-winning film that was RKO studio’s most expensive film to date.
+(You can also read my reflections on Edna Ferber’s Pulitzer Prize-winning novel, So Big here).
 Cimarron was the first film to receive more than six academy award nominations.
 It was also the first “western-esque” movie to win Best Picture at the Academy Awards.
-It was filmed on a large ranch in 1930 outside of Los Angeles.
+It was filmed on a large ranch in 1930 outside Los Angeles.